dennisyakovlev/projects/README.md

 ## Complexity
 Projects are grouped below into two complexities
 &nbsp;&nbsp;&nbsp;&nbsp;`basic`    which is no more than an expieremental usage or implementation of one specific item. feature, technology etc.
-&nbsp;&nbsp;&nbsp;&nbsp;`less-basic` which is a bare-bones combination of a small number of items, features, teachnologies etc.
+&nbsp;&nbsp;&nbsp;&nbsp;`less-basic` which is a bare-bones combination of a small number of items, features, technologies etc.

 ### basic
 - cmake_basics